 There is a reason the top mastering engineers are able to refine tracks and albums to sound gloriously big, full, spacious, and lively on the finest high-fidelity playback systems.
-They take care of the room acoustics as a matter of course and create a sonic setting which closely resembles a well-designed HiFi room.
+They take care of the room acoustics as a matter of course and create a sonic setting which closely resembles a well-designed HiFi room: The audio playback room

 Engineers: are you having trouble “polishing” those songs after the mix is done?
 Think like a HiFi listener!